Interior Storage and Electronics

 When the USB flash drive runs out of storage space, video footage can no longer be saved.
 To prevent the flash drive from getting full, regularly move saved videos to another device and delete them from the flash drive.

-Your Model Y has a coat hanger on each side of the vehicle in the second row next to the reading light.
+Your Model 3 has a coat hanger on each side of the vehicle in the second row.
 Push the coat hanger to release it.
 Push it again to retract it.